How It All Began...

 Practice, practice, practice

-A fellowship to the Aspen Music Festival allowed me to play alongside world-famous conductors, emerging concert artists, and future orchestra members and principals.
-It’s been my good fortune to have had coachings and master classes with renown musical figures such as Isaac Stern, Leon Fleisher, Emanuel Ax, Janos Starker, Max Rostal, Yfrah Neaman, and Natalia Gutman.
+A fellowship to the Aspen Music Festival allowed me to play with world-famous conductors, emerging concert artists, and future orchestra members and principals.
+I’ve also been fortunate to have had coachings and master classes with musical figures like Isaac Stern, Leon Fleisher, Emanuel Ax, Janos Starker, Max Rostal, and Yfrah Neaman.

 I couldn’t have asked for a better or more complete musical training.
 Yet, I knew there was more I needed to learn – I just didn’t know what.

 A whole new world to explore

-My second year at Juilliard, I signed up for a course titled “Performance Enhancement for Musicians” taught by Dr. Don Greene.
+My second year at Juilliard, I signed up for a course titled “Performance Enhancement for Musicians” taught by Don Greene.
 It sounded interesting, although I was pretty skeptical that an Olympic sport psychologist and former green beret could tell me anything about being a concert artist.

 After finishing up my masters at Juilliard, I went to Indiana University to pursue a doctorate in psychology.
-I was determined to learn the secrets of peak performance and find answers to questions like “Why do some people thrive under pressure while others choke?”
+I was determined to learn more about peak performance and find answers to questions like “Why do some people thrive under pressure while others choke?”

 It’s been many years now since I made the decision to put my violin down and pursue psychology, but I haven’t looked back and remain committed to helping people learn what it takes to shine under pressure.

 Most of my time is divided between teaching live classes (both in-person and online), writing and podcasting, and working individually with students and professionals in the performing arts who want to play more like themselves when it matters most.